 You can add the needed dynamic content in the Import Skin tab with the JSON file.

 In the Export Skin tab, you can get any JetEngine content and import it to another website, so you don’t need to create the same elements several times.

 The Presets tab is only available if you enable the default modules of the Profile Builder and Forms (Legacy) default modules.

 - User profile with editable content – this option stands for the Profile itself.
 It will import all the configuration files and will provide the opportunity for registered users to publish and edit posts.

-- Editable user settings page for user profile – with this option, you’ll get imported user settings subpages.
+- Editable user settings page for user profile – you’ll get imported user settings subpages with this option.

 The Choosing Different Front-end and Geocoding Map Providers for Map Listings tutorial provides information about all map providers and other additional settings.

 Proceed to the Glossaries Functionality Overview to learn more about these tab settings.